 If you cannot prove that you entered into marriage with your abuser in good faith (in other words, that your intention was not to skirt U.S. immigration law), you will not receive a green card with a VAWA self-petition.
 You may, however, qualify for a U visa if you have suffered substantial injury and have helpful information to provide to authorities.
 You will not be asked questions about good faith marriage, but any sort of immigration fraud on your record will be considered when reviewing your U visa petition.

 If you have been subjected to domestic violence, and are not able to VAWA self-petition, you may apply for a U visa.
 Like VAWA, you will need to provide evidence of this battery or abuse and that it violated U.S. law.
-But you do not have to have a qualifying relative to apply, which makes the U visa more useful than VAWA in situations where, for example, your abuser is a not authorized to live in the U.S. or the two of you are not married or you are in a same-sex relationship.
+But you do not have to have a qualifying relative to apply, which makes the U visa more useful than VAWA in situations where, for example, your abuser is a not authorized to live in the U.S. or the two of you are not married.

 Approval of a VAWA self-petition requires that you show “good moral character.”
 A U visa requires only that you not be “inadmissible” to the U.S. (based on things like criminal convictions, medical grounds, and immigration violations), due to which you will have to answer questions about your background.
 However, a U visa does not require an affirmative showing of good character like a VAWA self-petition.